DRAFT ENVIRONMENTAL ASSESSMENT ON THE GEORGETOWN BOATHOUSE ZONE EXPECTED IN SUMMER 2015

-Many thanks to all who expressed their concern for protecting the C&O Canal National Historical Park and Capital Crescent Trail in scoping-phase comments on the boathouse zone Environmental Assessment that were submitted before the deadline of April 10, 2015.
+Many thanks to all who expressed their concern for protecting the C&O Canal National Historical Park and Capital Crescent Trail in scoping-phase comments on the boathouse zone EA that were submitted before the deadline of April 10, 2015.
 The National Park Service has stated that it will publish a summary of comments received on its project website; meanwhile, examples are posted on this website: see article.

 Although the preliminary alternatives presented during the EA scoping phase included positive concepts for the C&OCNHP, some options involved substantial construction in the park.
 The High Density Alternative proposed a large boathouse -- possibly for private ownership or use -- within the canal park's borders.
 This is unnecessary, since the boathouse zone includes suitable space downriver from the canal park (see Images and Maps).